 vegan shrimp paste

 We were delighted to find that an Australian company, Red Lotus, makes a fermented bean shrimp paste substitute.
-Like our home-made fish sauce, it doesn’t taste identical to the real thing, but it’s a good substitute: people have eaten our som tam without commenting on anything tasting odd :-) Unlike actual dried shrimp, it needs to be stored in the fridge, but it seems to last forever there.
+Like our home-made fish sauce, it doesn’t taste identical to the real thing, but it’s a good substitute: people familiar with som tam have eaten ours without noticing anything tasting odd :-) Unlike actual dried shrimp, it needs to be stored in the fridge, but it seems to last forever there.
 We bought it from The Cruelty Free shop in Auckland.

 som tam

-The Red Lotus paste would also be a good substitute for prawn paste and likely for fish paste, too, although those are ingredients we don’t tend to use anyway.
+The Red Lotus paste would also be a good substitute for prawn paste and likely for fish paste, too, although those are ingredients we don’t tend to use.

-If you want to use dried shrimps for crunch, rather than flavour, I’ve come across the following suggestion (which I’ve not tried): “cut up tofu puffs, deep fry them until crispy, and then coat them in a little bit of salt, sugar, and/or MSG”
+If you want to use dried shrimps for crunch, rather than flavour, I’ve come across the following suggestion (which I’ve not tried): “cut up tofu puffs, deep fry them until crispy, and then coat them in a little bit of salt, sugar, and/or MSG”.
+Let us know if you give that a go!

 Oyster sauce